Sudafed Sinus Pressure & Pain 200mg/30mg film-coated tablets

 Symptoms of sympathomimetic effect

-CNS depression: e.g. sedation, apnea, cyanosis, coma
+CNS depression: e.g. sedation, apnoea, cyanosis, coma

 CNS stimulation (which is more likely in children): e.g. insomnia, hallucinations, convulsions, tremor, mydriasis, anxiety, agitation.

-Besides the symptoms already mentioned as undesirable effects, the following symptoms can occur: hypertensive crisis, cardiac arrhythmias, muscle weakness and tenseness, euphoria, excitement, thirst, chest pain, dizziness, tinnitus, ataxia, blurred vision, hypotension, rhabdomyolysis, hypokalemia, palpitations, hypertension, and ischaemic bowel infarction.
+Besides the symptoms already mentioned as undesirable effects, the following symptoms can occur: hypertensive crisis, cardiac arrhythmias, muscle weakness and tenseness, euphoria, excitement, thirst, chest pain, dizziness, tinnitus, ataxia, blurred vision, hypotension, rhabdomyolysis, hypokalaemia, palpitations, hypertension, and ischaemic bowel infarction.

 Ibuprofen-related symptoms (in addition to the gastro-intestinal and neurological symptoms already mentioned as undesirable effects)